 From forest planning through to the regeneration of the forest, Al-Pac is required to follow the Government of Alberta's Northeast Alberta Operating Ground Rules (OGRs).
-OGRs are a set of rules that establish practices that minimize the chance of negative impacts of roads, timber harvesting and other forest management operations.
-OGRs are in place for:
+OGRs are a set of rules that

-You can find the 2021/22 GDP map at the end of this document.
+You can find the 2022/23 GDP map at the end of this document.